-Since its creation by the legislature in 1972, PHFA has generated more than $13.4 billion of funding for nearly 169,670 single-family home mortgage loans, helped fund the construction of 132,531 rental units, and saved the homes of more than 49,000 families from foreclosure.
+Since its creation by the legislature in 1972, PHFA has generated more than $14.3 billion of funding for more than 176,600 single-family home mortgage loans, helped fund the construction of 136,215 rental units, distributed more than $109.2 million to support local housing initiatives, and saved the homes of more than 50,130 families from foreclosure.
 PHFA programs and operations are funded primarily by the sale of securities and from fees paid by program users, not by public tax dollars.
-The Agency is governed by a 14-member board. * These figures are were last updated on October 2, 2017.
+The Agency is governed by a 14-member board. * These figures were last updated on Nov 20, 2019.

 PHFA is a state-affiliated agency.
 Our employees do not participate in the state pension program and do not participate in the Commonwealth's employee benefit programs.
 PHFA's programs and operations are funded through the income we generate through investment activity, through program fees and through financing programs.
 As a mission-driven agency providing affordable housing products to the citizens of the Commonwealth, we offer programs and administer funds on behalf of state, federal government, and tax related programs and we receive fees to deliver these programs.